-Course Duration: 4 modules of max.
+Course Structure: 4 modules of max.
 4 hours each, delivered over 4 days Each day will consist of 1 module which will be no more than 4 hours in length with ample time for delegates to break for refreshments.

 Course Level: Skill Instructor: Leo Eisner